AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

 - Interrupt handlers are parameterless procedures of PO

-    - with aspect Attach_Handler specifying the corresponding signal
+    - with aspect :ada:`Attach_Handler` specifying the corresponding signal

-    - with aspect Interrupt_Priority on the PO specifying the priority
+    - with aspect :ada:`Interrupt_Priority` on the PO specifying the priority

 .. code:: ada